More than a third of requests for nuisance help that the council receives are about noise.

 The warrant will only be obtained when the AIA has operated for more than one hour after it was activated; the officer has unsuccessfully tried to contact nominated keyholders and it is causing annoyance to persons living or working nearby.

 The local authority has an agreed policy on construction sites.
-The policy precludes, except in exceptional circumstances, works of construction being carried out between 18.00 to 08.00 Monday to Friday, from 13.00 on Saturdays and any works on Sundays, Bank or Public holidays.
+The policy provides that, except in exceptional circumstances, noisy construction works will only be carried out between 08:00-18:00 Monday to Friday, from 08:00-13:00 on Saturdays and not at all on Sundays, Bank or Public holidays.

 Noise in the street

-This covers noise emitted or caused by a vehicle, machinery or equipment (VME) in the street.
+This covers noise emitted or caused by a vehicle, machinery or equipment in the street.